rashmic08/Warehouse/README.md

 # Warehouse
-Get all products and quantity of each that is available with the current inventory Remove(Sell) a product and update the inventory accordingly
+Get all products and quantity of each that is available with the current inventory.
+Buy a product and update the inventory accordingly

 # The solution
 REST API implemented in node.js to manipulate the products and inventory of the warehouse.